vicdubbeld/excel-automation/README.md

 * User input to delete input file once program is done executing
 * TA Template integration
 * Update invite count
+* Create new columns for converted strings.
+Do not overwrite current data.